AnNOtis/FullStackEngineerChallenge/README.md

 **Frontend**

-- React stack
+- React
 - React context for shared state
-- Material UI + styled-components
+- Material UI + styled-components

-## Thought of design behind the project
+## Design choices behind the project

-### Server Side:
+### Server Side

 Server code are under `/server` folder.
 It's a standard Rails application with API mode.

-There are three tables in the datebase:
+Here is the database design:

 ![ERD](https://raw.githubusercontent.com/AnNOtis/FullStackEngineerChallenge/master/_misc/ERD.png)

 **ReviewSession**

-It's an entity for each performance review.
+It's an entity for performance reviews.
 Record the period and the name of performance reviews.

 **Review**

 It presents the relationship between reviewer and reviewee.
-Once admin user assign a reviewer to a reviewee, a record will be created in this table.
+Once an admin user assign a reviewer to a reviewee, a record will be created in this table.

 Also, there are two assumptions of my implementation.

-- A reviewee can only be reviewed once in a performance review.
+1. A reviewee can only be reviewed once in a performance review.
-- A reviewer can have multiple reviewees, but reviewee can only have one reviewer in a performance review.
+2. A reviewer can have multiple reviewees, but reviewee can only have one reviewer in a performance review.

 **User**